-Kartik Swami temple:
+Kartik Swami temple at Parvati:

 Peshwas were the commander of Maratha Chhatrapati.
 So, it makes a perfect sense to have a Kartikeya – Commander of the god’s temple on Parvati.
 The temple has a mixed style of architecture, consisting of the Vedic and Mughal era.
 Temple is surrounded by a brick wall of canopies, decorated with paintings.
 Usually, women are not allowed to meet him, but on the day of Tripura Purnima or Kartik Purnima, the temple is open for everyone for 24 hours.
 For other days, it is very calm and uncrowded.